jimoq/cpAnsibleDemo/README.md

 ------------

 Ansible playbooks that will without any user interaction provision Check Point Security Management server (SM) or Multi-Domain Management Server (MDS) and Security Gateways (SG) as well as providing control over a Check Point Management server using the Ansible Module - check_point_mgmt by Check Point® and Check Point's Security Management web-services APIs.

 ##### Note: This demo has been tested and known to be working on Ubuntu WSL
+##### Note: This demo has not been tested with R80.30 or later versions, it might need some updates
+##### Note: The GAiA answering floppy feature has been removed in R81, the answers to the GAiA installation needs to be provided manually starting from R81

 Version
 ------------